v-sbradley/bacx-pr/topics/topic-types.md

 Some teams include a section for “In development”.
 This is where you can provide a high-level overview of features expected in the next release.

 ### Title
-- Write as either “What’s new in <Product name> <version>” or “What’s new or changed in <Product name> <version>”, depending on the content in the topic.
-Including <version> is optional.
+- Write as either “What’s new in &lt;Product name&gt; &lt;version&gt;” or “What’s new or changed in &lt;Product name&gt; &lt;version&gt;”, depending on the content in the topic.
+Including version information is optional.
 -	Do not use “New features” in the title.

 ### Example